Grunet/digestible-wcag-website/src/index.md

 ## What is this?

 It's like those "Word of the Day" email services, but for the [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) (WCAG) instead.
-Each day it sends out a short summary of a random success criterion.
+Each day it sends out a short summary of a different success criterion.

 {% ImageProcessingShortcode images.mobileEmailPreview.path, images.mobileEmailPreview.alt %}